 No training is required to facilitate Native It’s Your Game.

 Native It’s Your Game (Native IYG) is the product of a collaborative partnership between the Alaska Native Tribal Health Consortium (ANTHC), the Inter Tribal Council of Arizona, Inc. (ITCA), the Northwest Portland Area Indian Health Board (NPAIHB), and the University of Texas Health Science Center at Houston (UTHealth).
 In 2009, Tribal Health Educators acknowledged the need for a sexual health program designed specifically for use in Indian Country and identified It’s Your Game, Keep it Real (IYG) as an option.
-IYG was created by the University of Texas Prevention Research Center, as an evidence-based, multimedia program designed to improve healthy decision-making while reducing teen pregnancy and STDs/HIV.
+IYG was created by the University of Texas Prevention Research Center, as an evidence-based, multimedia program designed to improve healthy decision-making while reducing teen pregnancy and STI/HIV.

 The collaborative partnership between ANTHC, ITCA, NPAIHB, and UTHealth received funding from the Centers for Disease Control (CDC) and the Administration for Children and Families (ACF) to adapt a promising computer-based version of IYG, called It’s Your Game-Tech (IYG-Tech) to a more culturally appropriate version as a part of two four-year studies.

 Pre-adaptation: Pre-adaptation usability testing of IYG-Tech was conducted with AI/AN youth (n=80) and adult stakeholders (n=18) to guide the prioritization of adaptations.
 Pre-adaptation testing indicated that AI/AN youth and adults viewed IYG-Tech favorably.
 However, recommendations were made by both youth and adults to enhance its relevance for AI/AN youth.